AISViz/.github/profile/README.md

 # MAPS Lab

-Modeling and Analytics for Predictive Systems · Faculty of Computer Science, Dalhousie University
+Modelling and Analytics for Predictive Systems · Faculty of Computer Science, Dalhousie University

 We develop modelling and analytics methods for predictive systems that operate over complex, heterogeneous, and evolving data.
 Our research connects big data, data science, network science, machine learning, and geospatial intelligence to understand systems where structure, scale, uncertainty, and time shape prediction.
-Our work advances data-driven methods for forecasting, monitoring, representation learning, and decision support, with applications in maritime transportation, ocean mobility, climate adaptation, urban intelligence, and other large-scale socio-technical and environmental systems.
+Our work advances data-driven methods for forecasting, monitoring, pattern discovery, representation learning, optimization, and decision support, with applications in maritime mobility, climate adaptation, urban and ocean intelligence, and other large-scale socio-technical and environmental systems.

 This organization hosts the lab’s open-source software, research prototypes, reproducible experiments, and supporting documentation, with datasets shared whenever licensing and redistribution permit.
 The goal is to make our work inspectable, reusable, and extensible, so researchers, students, practitioners, and partners can reproduce results, build on our tools, and contribute to predictive systems research.